 “Reverence for life” were words Dr. Arthur Maimon lived by.
 They were also the words emblazoned in bronze on the façade of Hôpital Albert Schweitzer in Haiti, where Maimon periodically spent two months at a time over the course of 30 years.
-He would temporarily close his private practice in Rockford, Illinois, venture to the island nation, and serve the patients of a hospital founded by Andrew Mellon and named for Albert Schweitzer, both of whom were inspirations to Maimon, two among many who shaped the doctor and the man … Continued
+He would temporarily close his private practice in Rockford, Illinois, venture to the island nation, and serve the patients of a hospital founded by Larry Mellon and his wife Gwen, named for Albert Schweitzer, both of whom were inspirations to Maimon, two among many who shaped the doctor … Continued

 Professor Deborah Mayer, PhD, RN, AOCN, FAAN was a featured speaker at the Oncology Nursing Society’s 2017 Policy Summit held in Washington, D.C. on October 17.
 The summit, which focused on approaches to patient-centered care, was held at the National Press Club.

 Professor Carol Durham continues her mission to raise awareness about sepsis in the pages of People this week!
 To read Carol’s compelling story of survival from the life-threatening condition, please click here.
 Last year, UNC Health Care also covered Carol’s story, and you can read their more detailed version here.
 Our thanks to Carol for her good work in educating us all on the warning signs and symptoms of this swift-moving sickness.